Are you spending hours every day, posting your executive resume on job boards? If so, cut it out!

 Job boards may pose a particular problem for those over 50.

-In an April 2017 Forbes article, Chris Farrell cited research by Illinois Attorney General Lisa Madigan into age bias on major job search portals Monster, Indeed, CareerBuilder, Vault, Beyond and TheLadders.
+In a Forbes article, Chris Farrell cited research by Illinois Attorney General Lisa Madigan into age bias on major job search portals Monster, Indeed, CareerBuilder, Vault, Beyond and TheLadders.

 “Madigan began snooping into this after a 70-year-old man told her office that he couldn’t use a resumé-building tool on Monster’s JOBR app because its drop-down menu required choosing your year of college graduation or first job and the dates stopped at 1980.
 (That would effectively rule out people over 52.)
 Other sites used dates ranging from 1950 to 1970 as cutoffs to apply for available positions.”